-Know the Score Training and Resources for Post Primary Teachers
+Know the Score Resources for Post Primary Teachers

 The main resource is supported by three videos

-This training is approved for substitution cover through the DES
+All in-person training is approved for sub cover by the Department of Education.

 Resources for Substance Use